matttanguayuno/4.-figma_design_system_uno/ISSUES.md

 - Update all matrix layouts to use the new identifier style
 - Ensure consistent spacing and alignment with new design

+### Rounded Dotted Rectangles Around Matrix Examples
+**Location:** All pages with matrix layouts (NavigationPage, MenuPage, ButtonsPage, CardsPage, InputFieldsPage, AccordionPage, AvatarPage, etc.)

+**Issue:** Dotted rectangles around matrix examples should have rounded corners to match the design system's aesthetic.
+Currently using Rectangle with StrokeDashArray but no corner radius support.

+**Current State:** ButtonsPage has dotted rectangles with sharp corners.
+Other pages may need similar visual separation between identifying labels and actual control examples.

+**Investigation Needed:**
+- WinUI Rectangle does not support CornerRadius property
+- May need to use Border with dashed BorderBrush (if supported) or Path element to create rounded dotted rectangles
+- Apply rounded dotted rectangles to all matrix layouts across all pages
+- Ensure consistent corner radius matching other design system elements

+### Row Identifier Label Alignment
+**Location:** All pages with matrix layouts (NavigationPage, MenuPage, ButtonsPage, CardsPage, InputFieldsPage, AccordionPage, AvatarPage, DialogPage, NotificationPage, etc.)

+**Issue:** Row identifier label rectangles need to be right-aligned within their grid column for proper visual alignment with the matrix content.

+**Current State:** Row identifier labels are currently not consistently aligned, which can make the matrix layouts look misaligned.

+**Investigation Needed:**
+- Add HorizontalAlignment="Right" to all row identifier Border elements
+- Ensure consistent alignment across all matrix layouts
+- Review column spacing and margins after alignment changes

 *(Additional issues to be added)*

 ---